betterscientificsoftware/bssw.io/CuratedContent/PublishingCseSw.md

 while trying to keep up with the rapidly accelerating scale, pace, and visibility of scientific software development.

-## Software Sustainability Institute's Listing of journals
+## Software Sustainability Institute's Listing of Journals

 The [Software Sustainability Institute in UK (SSI)](https://www.software.ac.uk/) maintains a webpage titled "[In which journals should I publish my software?](https://www.software.ac.uk/which-journals-should-i-publish-my-software)".
 This webpage provides a good list of current journals, divided into different categories such as "General journals", "Engineering", "Image Processing" etc.